Does Medicare Advantage Cover Dental Care?

 Without routine care, overall dental health can suffer.
 And unfortunately, Original Medicare doesn’t offer coverage for the routine dental services that you may really need.
 Procedures like cleanings, extractions, filling cavities, periodontal care, and dentures aren’t part of Original Medicare insurance.

-Medicare Part A does cover emergency dental care, but if you want the assurance of having routine care as part of your benefits, you may have to sign up for a Medicare Advantage policy.
+This means you are responsible for paying 100% of any non-covered services, including most basic dental care.
+While Medicare Part A does cover emergency dental care, if you want the assurance of having routine dental coverage as part of your benefits, you may have to sign up for a Medicare Advantage plan.

 Medicare Advantage (Medicare Part C) plans, which are sold by private insurance companies, provide all the benefits that both Parts A and B of Original Medicare.
 Most MA plans also include extra benefits and additional coverage for services that Medicare doesn’t cover.